htso/Algo-Strategy-Backtesting/README.md

 ## Tutorial

 Before I dive into the algorithm, let me explain what PBO is and what it is not.
-First, PBO is an assessment of the _*modeling process*_ that traders use to find a good strategy.
+First, PBO is an assessment of the *_modeling process_* that traders use to find a good strategy.
 So, the basic requirement (the crucial assumption) is you have to be honest and provide the data from the _entire_ process that leads you to a final model.
 I'll elaborate more on this point below.

 Thus, this algorithm probably should be named "Probability of Backtest Procedure Overfitting".

 Secondly, PBO is not the right tool to evaluate a _single_ model.
-Let say you have this dream about a crazy complex moving average one night.
-Next morning you coded it up and tested it on the S&P, and voila you got a Sharpe ratio of 5.3.
+Let's say you have this dream about a crazy complex moving average one night.
+Next morning you coded it up and tested it on the S&P, and _voila_ you got a Sharpe ratio of 5.3!
 PBO can't help you with a probability that this strategy of yours is any good.

 I'll start with a simple example and illustrate how the various functions work.

-The typical case is that you think you've found a nice trading strategy using a very expressive deep learning model, e.g. LSTM recurrent neural network.
+The typical case is that you think you've found a nice trading strategy using a very expressive deep learning model, e.g. LSTM recurrent neural network[3].
 You arrived at the final model after a grid search in the space of the LSTM hyperparameters, such as the number of layers, the number of memory cells, whether to use peep-hole connections, etc. You might have tested thousands of different model configurations before you become satisfied with the final one.
-This procedure, very typical in machine learning, is actually quite problematic for other reasons, but let's don't worry about them for now.
+This procedure, very typical in machine learning, is actually problematic for other reasons[4], but let's don't worry about them here.

-At each attempt to find a better model, you run through all the data you have, beginning in 1989-09-07 and ending in 2018-09-07, and generate a return for every week in the 30 year period, totally 1560 performance numbers.
-The grid search made 20 trials, meaning that you really have 20 different models trained with different hyperparamters.
+At each attempt to find a better model, you run through all the data you have, beginning in 1989-09-07 and ending in 2018-09-07, and generate a return for every week in the 30 year period, totally 1,560 performance numbers.
+The grid search made 20 trials (let's keep this small), meaning that you really have 20 similar, but slightly different models.

 Now, put all of these into a matrix, which would have 1,560 rows and 20 columns, and call this `M`.
 For illustration, I use gaussian random variates to represent the return matrix `M`.